Murray’s Book Sales (aka/ Murray’s Sales & Service Co.) (London, UK)

 Size: 7.5″ x 4.75″

 The Abbey Classics name was used for a scholarly reprint series published from 1920-1937 by the publishers Chapman & Dodd, Simpkin Marshall, and Small Maynard.
-In the 1950s the name was adopted for an unrelated series of generic classics seemingly aimed at a youth market.
-The publisher is noted variously as Murray or Murray’s Sales and Service Co.
-(107 Pentonville Road, London, UK).
+Around 1955, the name was adopted for a series of generic classics aimed at a young adult market.
 The paper used in this series is cheap and coarse and the binding crude.

 The jackets were undoubtedly designed in a probably ill-fated attempt to stir the interest of mid-1950s British youth.
 A blurb about the book is included on the jacket flap.